-With enhanced development optionality, individuals can transition from their roles of specialists to become contributors to development options.
+With appropriately designed interactions, individual contributors can transition from their roles of specialists to become contributors to development options.

 This approach is more powerful than cross-training.
 An engineer does not need to become a marketer.
 A marketer does not need to learn how to code.

 Rather than maintaining functional silos, the OpLaunch approach capitalizes on domain diversity.
-A specialist can practice their craft in new and powerful ways to accomplish the objective - adding value to the development effort.
-Our approach facilitates pair development to synthesize options that are informed by the analyses of multiple perspectives.
+A specialist can practice their craft in new and powerful ways to accomplish the objective - adding advantages to the development effort.
+Our approach facilitates pair development to synthesize better perspectives.

-This approach promotes qualities such as flow, and harmony.
+This approach improves the qualities of development such as flow, and harmony.

 Improve your capabilities to win